adeelahmedrana/OpenLane2COCO-Dataset-Conversion-Conversion/README.md

 The repository includes several scripts, each serving specific purposes in the conversion process:

 1. **coco_view**: Allows visualization of the COCO dataset annotations, helpful for verifying the conversion process.
-2. **Open2coco**: The main script that initiates the conversion from OpenLANE to COCO format.
+2. **Open2coco**: The main script that initiates the conversion from OpenLANE to COCO format (Not Optimum Results).
 3. **openlane2coco**: A straightforward script for converting single OpenLANE files to COCO segmentation format.
 4. **openlane2cocoMultiFiles**: Handles the conversion of multiple OpenLANE files to COCO format in batch mode.
 5. **openlane2cocoMultiFiles_withOffset**: Extends the multi-file conversion by adding support for offsetting the lane points to create thicker lanes in the COCO format.
-6. **openlane2cocoMultiFiles_withOffset_supportForDifLanes**: An advanced version of the script that supports different lane types with specific offsets for each type.
+6. **openlane2cocoMultiFiles_withOffset_supportForDifLanes**: An advanced version of the script that supports different lane types with specific offsets for each type $(BEST RESULTS)$.

 ## Detailed Explanation of `openlane2cocoMultiFiles_withOffset_supportForDifLanes`